-In summary, the major contributions are as follows. \begin{itemize} \item We propose UPOCR, a simple-yet-effective generalist model for unified pixel-level OCR interface.
+In summary, the contributions of this paper are as follows. \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt] \item We propose UPOCR, a simple-yet-effective generalist model for unified pixel-level OCR interface.
 Through the unification of paradigms, architectures, and training strategies, the proposed UPOCR is the first to simultaneously excel in diverse pixel-level OCR tasks. \item Learnable task prompts are introduced to guide the ViT-based encoder-decoder architecture.
-The prompts push general feature representations from the encoder toward regions of individual tasks, allowing the decoder to perform task-specific decoding. \item The generalist capacity of UPOCR is extensively verified on text removal, text segmentation, and tampered text detection tasks, significantly outperforming existing specialized models.
+The prompts push general feature representations from the encoder towards regions of individual tasks, allowing the decoder to perform task-specific decoding. \item The generalist capacity of UPOCR is extensively verified on text removal, text segmentation, and tampered text detection tasks, significantly outperforming existing specialized models.
 In-depth ablation studies are also conducted to provide valuable strategies and insights for future research on generalist OCR methods. \end{itemize}